Base Death Valley Workshop: $1,695 • Eastern Sierra Add-On: +$495

 - Snacks and hydration.
 Maintaining energy and hydration is very important when out in the wilderness.
 Energy bars, nuts, seeds, and water are recommended.
 At times we could find ourselves in very remote areas, hours from the nearest store, so a good stock of snacks is highly advised.

 - Tent, sleeping bag, and pad if you are camping for the Death Valley portion of the workshop.
 Sleeping in your vehicle is also an option.
 To be clear: although you may camp if you wish, motel/hotel lodging will also be available for the entirety of the workshop.

 Death Valley Only Session: A nonrefundable deposit of $495 will be required upon sign up.
 The balance of $1,200 is due 45 days (September 27, 2019 (November 2019 Session)) prior to the date of the workshop.

 Death Valley and Eastern Sierra Sessions: A nonrefundable deposit of $695 will be required upon sign up.
 The balance of $1,495 is due 45 days (September 27, 2019 (November 2019 Session)) prior to the date of the workshop.

 After deposit is paid, payments on the balance can be made at your convenience.

-Cancellations that occur 90-45 days before the start of the workshop will forfeit deposit.
+Cancellations that occur 45 days or more before the start of the workshop will forfeit deposit.
 Cancellations that occur within 45 days of the workshop will forfeit their full payment.
 There are no exceptions to these terms.
 You can make your payment below.
 After payment is made, a PayPal invoice will be sent so that further payments are simple and easy.
 I advise reading my Photography Workshop FAQ and Cancellation page if you are interested in attending.